Updated on October 8, 2024

 Additionally, using eye makeup to highlight the inner corner or brow bone brightens your eyes.
 This is true, whether you have double lids or monolids.

 Tapes and glues are also effective for creating the appearance of a double eyelid.
-The adhesives create an artificial crease so the lid looks wider and deeper.
+The adhesives create an artificial crease so the lid looks wider and deeper, creating a natural crease without needing surgery.

-Adhesives can be uncomfortable.
-Some people cannot wear them because they irritate the sensitive skin on the eyelids.
-Tapes and glues also make it difficult to blink and can decrease tear production.
+Adhesives can be uncomfortable, and some people can’t wear them because they irritate the sensitive skin on the eyelids.
+Eyelid tapes and glues also make it difficult to blink and can decrease tear production.
 This often further irritates the eyes.

 Keep in mind that there is nothing wrong with having monolids.
 Many people choose to embrace their monolids and accept that their eyelids are a reflection of their ethnic heritage.